 Indirect Inputs

 Indirect inputs include the training data and other background information the LLM has been exposed to.
-These inputs are not directly controlled by users but significantly influence the model’s behavior and responses.
+These inputs are not directly controlled by users but significantly influence the model’s behaviour and responses.

 Understanding LLM Access Points